Hardware-rooted security engineers.

 Hardware-protected signing keys, PKCS#11, eIDAS-compatible flows, audit-grade issuance.

-CC EAL5+ silicon, attestation, key rotation, signed update — the foundation of every other pillar.
+CC EAL5+ silicon, attestation, key rotation, signed update — the foundation beneath every pillar.

 SGP.22 / SGP.32 eUICC platform, OpenID Connect applet, automotive + M2M variants.

-The flagship product family — Card, Bio Card, USB Key, BioKey, Tappable, Digital Signature Token.
+The flagship product family — Card, Bio Card, USB Key, BioKey, and Tappable.

-Every AmbiSecure product or service plugs into the same architecture: identity that begins in silicon and travels intact to the application layer.
+Every product and service plugs into the same architecture — identity that begins in silicon and travels intact to the application layer.

-OnePass Card, OnePass Bio Card, OnePass USB Key, BioKey, Tappable.
-FIDO2 / U2F, hardware-bound credentials, no shared secrets.
+OnePass Card, Bio Card, USB Key, BioKey, Tappable — FIDO2 / U2F, hardware-bound credentials, no shared secrets.

-FIDO, PIV, OpenPGP and custom applets — designed, written, loaded, and personalised on chips that ship at scale.
+FIDO, PIV, OpenPGP and custom applets — designed, written, loaded, and personalised on chips at scale.

 Multi-tenant FIDO2 / WebAuthn SaaS.
 Per-tenant policy, attestation verification, MDS lookup.
 Drop-in JS + tenant-scoped REST.

-Telecom-grade embedded identity, eSIM/eUICC architecture, profile lifecycle — explored on our dedicated eSIM Initiative site.
+Telecom-grade embedded identity, eSIM/eUICC architecture, profile lifecycle — explored on our dedicated SIMAuth site.

 Software-only security inherits every weakness of the host.
-We push the trust anchor into a tamper-resistant Secure Element, then carry it up through firmware, OS, and application boundaries with verifiable transitions.
+We anchor trust in a tamper-resistant Secure Element, then carry it up through firmware, OS, and application boundaries with verifiable transitions.

 Replace shared-secret passwords with hardware-bound FIDO2 credentials.
 Phishing-resistant by construction.

-Putting a secure element on a connected-device BOM — from silicon selection to SMT-line personalisation.
+Adding a secure element to a connected-device BOM — from silicon selection to SMT-line personalisation.

 Personalisation lines for cards and devices — key splits, HSM-backed custody, audit trails, batch APDUs.

-PIV, OpenPGP, eID applets on smart cards and tokens.
-Issuance and revocation that holds up to audit.
+PIV, OpenPGP, and eID applets on smart cards and tokens — issuance and revocation that holds up to audit.

 SAM-backed transit and access systems with offline trust and audit-grade tap journals.

-Reader-and-SAM platforms for fare collection and access — designed to keep working when the backend doesn’t.
+Reader-and-SAM platforms for fare collection and access — built to keep working when the backend doesn’t.

-Four ways into the same trust chain — by what you ship, by who you protect, by which standard you target, by where in the stack you operate.
+Four ways into the same trust chain — by product, by audience, by standard, or by stack layer.

 Cards, USB keys, biometric tokens, secure-element applets, IoT applets, signature suites — all the hardware AmbiSecure ships.